 So we’ve discussed overexcitability already.
 OE matters because if a person is absorbing and responding to significantly more stimuli than average, that’s also going to include more of the troubles and absurdities.

 Dabrowski spoke of the “big three” OEs as particularly important to his theory: imaginational OE, which helps people envision how the world could be different; intellectual OE, which helps a person figure out how to get there; and emotional OE—which Dabrowski considered essential to reach the highest levels of development—fuels a desire to make it happen.
-People with overexcitability, especially emotional, find it harder to “just let it go,” where “it” could be perceived injustice, stupidity, suffering, cruelty, mortality, and so on.
+People with overexcitability, especially the emotional sort, find it harder to “just let it go,” where “it” could be perceived injustice, stupidity, suffering, cruelty, mortality, and so on.

 Without passing through very difficult experiences and even something like psychoneurosis and neurosis we cannot understand human beings and we cannot realize our multidimensional and multilevel development toward higher and higher levels.